-- Liability is on whoever breaks down interactive process. - But rule may be different for effective communication. - In title I matters, the employer has the right to obtain a reasonable amount of documentation justifying the accommodation request. - Effective communication rules and service animal rules are different kettles of fish. - Interactive process is a title I concept but the ADA scheme, case law, common sense, and preventive law demand applicability in title II contexts as well.
+- Liability is on whoever breaks down interactive process. - But rule may be different for effective communication. - In title I matters, the employer has the right to obtain a reasonable amount of documentation justifying the accommodation request. - Interactive process is a title I concept but the ADA scheme, case law, common sense, and preventive law demand applicability in title II contexts as well.